moeinhe83/Exercises-part-1-7/README.md

 Program description ===> The Seventh Exercise

-Example ===> Write A Program That Takes A Name From the User And Changes The first and last letter when printing The Name
+Example ===> Write A Program That Takes A Name From the User And Changes The first and last letter when Printing The Name

 Description Of Files: